WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/contemporary-news.md

 - [*Winona LaDuke at Annie Bloom’s Books*](https://americanarchive.org/catalog/cpb-aacip_510-cf9j38m72g) (KBOO Community Radio, Portland, Oregon)

-    Annie Bloom's Books hosts Winona LaDuke speaking on *The Winona LaDuke Reader: A Collection of Essential Writings* (2002).
-American Indian poet Luke Warm Water begins the event with a reading of his poetry, including 'The Jesus of Pine Ridge,' 'John Wayne's Bullet,' and 'Are You Hungry for Pizza?'
+    Annie Bloom's Books hosts Winona LaDuke (Ojibwe) speaking on *The Winona LaDuke Reader: A Collection of Essential Writings* (2002).
+American Indian poet Luke Warm Water (Lakota) begins the event with a reading of his poetry, including 'The Jesus of Pine Ridge,' 'John Wayne's Bullet,' and 'Are You Hungry for Pizza?'
 LaDuke speaks about living in Minnesota and her non-profit grassroots community organizing and activism.
 She is currently organizing around the issue of wild rice farming within the Indigenous community of Minnesota, where the University of Minnesota and big business are patenting and engineering wild rice.
 Following the speech she answers audience questions.

 - [*Pantechnicon*, "Dr. Alfonso Ortiz: An Indian Perspective on the American Dream"](https://americanarchive.org/catalog/cpb-aacip_15-56932b1t) (WGBH-FM, Boston)